 Anna is new to the Brandeis community.
-She completed a women's studies program at the University of Waikato in Hamilton, New Zealand before getting a Bachelor's degree in Psychology and Philosophy at the University of Massachusetts Lowell in Lowell, MA.
+She completed a women's studies program at the University of Waikato in Hamilton, New Zealand before getting a Bachelor's degree in Psychology and Philosophy at the University of Massachusetts in Lowell, MA.

-She has worked in day programs and summer camps for individuals with intellectual disabilities.
+Anna has worked in day programs and summer camps for individuals with intellectual disabilities.
 She focused her work on children; specializing with Autism Spectrum Disorder.
-She worked as a Martial Arts instructor for adults and children and is a firm believer in preparation and safety awareness.
-Anna also has experience as an operations manager and store department manager for several years before coming to Lemberg.
+She also worked as a Martial Arts instructor for adults and children.
+Anna worked as an operations manager and store department manager for several years before coming to Lemberg.
 She is so happy to be a part of such a wonderful community.

 Associate Director of ACT: Raising Safe Program